awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-add-triggers-lam-console.md

 **Include body**
 Select this check box if you want to access the request body in your function\.
 **Enable trigger and replicate**
-Select this check box so that AWS Lambda replicates the function to regions globally\.
+Select this check box so that AWS Lambda replicates the function to Regions globally\.

 1. Choose **Submit**\.